tjblaette/getitd/README.md

-                        alignment cost of gap extension (default -0.5) -match MATCH          alignment cost of base match (default 5) -mismatch MISMATCH    alignment cost of base mismatch (default -15) -minscore_inserts MINSCORE_INSERTS
+                        alignment cost of gap extension (default -0.5) -match MATCH          alignment cost of base match (default 5) -mismatch MISMATCH    alignment cost of base mismatch (default -15) -max_trailing_bp MAX_TRAILING_BP
+                        maximum number of aligned bp between the start / end of an insertion and the start / end of the read to consider the insertion 'trailing'.
+Trailing insertions
+                        are not required to be in-frame and will be considered ITDs even if the matching WT tandem is not directly adjacent.
+Set this to 0 to disable (default 0).
+  -minscore_inserts MINSCORE_INSERTS
                         fraction of max possible alignment score required for ITD detection and insert collapsing (default 0.5)